DilettaContarin/thesis-automotive-diagnostics/README.md

 python evaluation/metrics.py --ground_truth evaluation/ground_truth.json --results data/evaluation_results.json

 ## Notebooks
-the provided notebooks reproduce the thesis results and analisys of latency measures
+the notebooks provided either reproduce the thesis results and analisys of latency measures or can be useful when testing